 Thus, if the US troops abused Balangiga’s people in their colonial occupation over a hundred years ago, they continue to do so today in the neo-colonial regime together with their mercenary troops in the Armed Forces of the Philippines (AFP).
 We are Balangiga.
 And what the butcher of Samar, US Gen. Jacob Smith, more than a century ago called as “protective retribution” to justifiy the massive attacks on civilians, today is known as by US and AFP troops as “war on terror” and “collateral damage.”

 The Balangiga Uprising on Sept.
-28, 1901 provided the prototype for armed mass uprisings in the context of people’s war, though despite the courage and sacrifice, the old Philippine Revolution was bound to fail because it was of the old type.
+28, 1901, provided the prototype for armed mass uprisings in the context of people’s war, though despite the courage and sacrifice, the old Philippine Revolution was bound to fail because it was of the old type.
 But the new democratic revolution under working class leadership and with a socialist perspective will surely persevere with the lessons from history.
 The oppressive and widely despised AFP troops are surrounded by masses of the seething poor peasants in the countryside.
-As the New People’s Army strives for full scale guerrilla warfare in the next few years towards achieving strategic stalemate, the conditions for Balangiga-type armed mass uprisings will become more and more feasible.
+As the New People’s Army strives for full-scale guerrilla warfare in the next few years towards achieving a strategic stalemate, the conditions for Balangiga-type armed mass uprisings will become more and more feasible.

-Let us therefore remember the heroism of the past Filipino patriots who struggled against US imperialism.
+Let us, therefore, remember the heroism of the past Filipino patriots who struggled against US imperialism.
 There is no better way of honoring them than to win over the masses in their millions to the Philippine revolution, raise the people’s war to a new and higher level, fight in a thousand Balangiga uprisings and attain national and social liberation!